SEI-R-2-22/u1_lesson_intro_CSS/README.md

 ### Applying Styles

-Open your `styles.css` file and add in the following:
+Open your `style.css` file and add in the following:

 ```css
 body,